 Jesus Christ is the heir, creator, radiator, representor, sustainer, priest, and ruler.
 Jesus reigns supreme as God’s full and final word.
 Today we proclaim him as Lord and bow before him.

-This is the synopsis of a message preached at First Central Bible Church in Chicopee, MA, on June 16, 2019.
-It is part of an ongoing series in the book of Hebrews.
+This is the synopsis of a message preached at First Central Bible Church in Chicopee, MA, on February 17, 2019.
+It is part of a series of sermons on the book of Hebrews.
 Please click on the link to download a copy of the sermon notes.